-What is clear, is that if left unaddressed, these trends might lead to the erosion of fundamental social rights, and increased inequalities and dependencies within and between states.
+What is clear is that if left unaddressed. these trends might lead to the erosion of fundamental social rights, and increased inequalities and dependencies within and between states.

-Europe is still one of the best places in the world in which to live and work.
+What this could mean for the EU Europe is still one of the best places in the world in which to live and work.
 In the decades to come, the quality of life for Europeans will increasingly depend on where exactly they live.
-By 2050, the EU's level of urbanisation will increase to almost 84 %.
-At the same time, various parts of Europe will be increasingly difficult or even impossible to live in due to water stress, extreme weather or heat.
+By 2050, the EU's level of urbanisation will increase to almost 84 %.116 At the same time, various parts of Europe will be increasingly difficult or even impossible to live in due to water stress, extreme weather or heat.
 Socio-economic factors will also play an important role.
-Currently, 82 EU regions comprising 30 % of Europeans either face or risk a talent development trap resulting from a sharp decline in the working age population, coupled with a low share of people with tertiary education, and a significant departure of young people from the affected regions.

-The EU's labour landscape will continue to evolve.
-Shortages in both high-skilled and low-skilled occupations are expected to continue as the population ages and the demographic transition continues (see ch 2.3).
-Sectors and regions dependent on fossil fuels will experience job losses.
-New jobs will also be created from the green transition, in clean energy, renovation, or the circular economy.
-Similarly, the digital transition is likely to create new jobs in areas such as advanced technologies, while leading to the loss of jobs due to full or partial automation.
-Moreover, while the EU's workforce is the most educated in its history, there remain 60 million low-educated and low-skilled adults.
-A further uncertainty, and an area of potential concern, will be whether the decline in educational achievements and basic competences of European youth, already worsened by the pandemic will continue.
-115 As seen in chapter 2.3, women, older workers and secondary educated people will represent the largest untapped potential workforce in the EU by 2030 - a key challenge will be to ensure their participation.
+Currently, 82 EU regions comprising 30 % of Europeans either face or risk a talent development trap resulting from a sharp decline in the working age population, coupled with a low share of people with tertiary education, and a significant departure of young people from the affected regions.117 The EU's labour landscape will continue to evolve.
+Shortages in both high-skilled and low-skilled occupations are expected to continue as the population ages and the demographic transition continues (see ch 2.3).118 Sectors and regions dependent on fossil fuels will experience job losses.
+New jobs will also be created from the green transition, in clean energy, renovation, or the circular economy.119 Similarly, the digital transition is likely to create new jobs in areas such as advanced technologies, while leading to the loss of jobs due to full or partial automation.
+Moreover, while the EU's workforce is the most educated in its history, there remain 60 million less educated and low-skilled adults.
+A further uncertainty, and an area of potential concern, will be whether the decline in educational achievements and basic competences of European youth, already worsened by the pandemic, will continue.120 As seen in chapter 2.3, women, older workers and secondary educated people will represent the largest untapped potential workforce in the EU by 2030 - a key challenge will be to ensure their participation.

 Source: van Daalen K. et al (2022), 'The 2022 Europe report of the Lancet Countdown on health and climate change: towards a climate resilient future', The Lancet Public Health.

+2.10

+Democracy between threats and renewal

+2

+© FrankBoston, stock.adobe.com

+What we observe today

 The decline of democracy noted in the 2019 report has continued.
-Today, a third of the world's population is subject to authoritarian rule; only 8 % enjoy 'full democracy' (see Figure 18).
+Today, a third of the world's population is subject to authoritarian rule; only 8 % enjoy 'full democracy' (see Figure 18).121

-As the Global State of Democracy 2023 points out, a healthy democracy is underpinned by a range of institutions and organisations (see Figure 19).117 Efforts to undermine it include the use of spyware by governments against journalists, restrictions on civil society organisations, and the overt politicisation of the appointment of judges.
+As the Global State of Democracy 2023 points out, a healthy democracy is underpinned by a range of institutions and organisations (see Figure 19).122 Efforts to undermine it include the use of spyware by governments against journalists, restrictions on civil society organisations, and the overt politicisation of the appointment of judges.
 Further symptoms include reduced engagement in organised civil society and in political parties.
-Even within the EU, there is a worrying degree of voter support for the idea of strong leaders who dispense with elections.
-118 The emergence of antidemocratic attitudes among young people is also a concern.
-119
+Even within the EU, there is a worrying degree of voter support for the idea of strong leaders who dispense with elections.123 The emergence of antidemocratic attitudes among young people is also a concern.124

 Social and economic stress undoubtedly plays a role with inequality driving distrust (see ch.
-2.6 on Equality).
-A Chatham House study highlights the 'depoliticisation' of policy making, particularly economic policy.
-Civic space is undermined in many countries, including in the EU itself.
+2.6 on Equality).125 A Chatham House study highlights the 'depoliticisation' of policy making, particularly economic policy.126 Civic space is undermined in many countries, including in the EU itself.127

 Civic space is undermined in many countries.